McGill-DMaS/Kam1n0-Community/documentation/workbench.md

 # Kam1n0 Workbench

 Kam1n0 Workbench is a user interface for managing multiple repositories as well as the running Kam1n0 instance.
 It is bundled with the installer for the core engine.
-After installing the Kam1n0 core engine, you could find its short cut on your starting menu and desktop.
+After installing the Kam1n0 core engine, you could find its shortcut on your Start menu and desktop.

 ![image](https://cloud.githubusercontent.com/assets/8474647/15004968/282b6896-118c-11e6-830b-0c40b7412471.png)